grnydawn/tigereye/README.rst

 Acknowledgment
 --------------

 Tigereye extensively uses matplotlib_ and numpy_.
 The packages have vastly accepted by community with reasons.
-Tigereye could be considered as a light wrapper of several well-known Python packages including matplotlib_ and numpy_ that works conviniently for data manipulation and plotting.
+Tigereye could be considered as a wrapper of several well-known Python packages including matplotlib_ and numpy_.

 .. _matplotlib: https://matplotlib.org/
 .. _numpy: http://www.numpy.org/